apmfree78/ghost-game/README.md

 - Converted dictionary file to .js file containing array.
 Used vim macro to convert list to array.
 Took 5 mins for macro to process all 170k lines!
 - Since focus was on the algorithm, kept design of game and program design very simple.
 There's 1 file that holds the dictionary.
 And rest of code is in 2 seperate files.
 See line 38 of computer.js for main algo for computer optimally picking next letter.
-- If had to further refactor would break down into multiple components and seperate UI from logic.
-Would also make user input seperate from screen where current prefix string is shown and restrict user input to 1 character at a time - right now user can insert multiple characters, or remove characters.
+- If had to further refactor would make user input seperate from screen where current prefix string is shown and restrict user input to 1 character at a time - right now user can insert multiple characters, or remove characters.
 This was helpful for debugging and testing.
 That being said there is validation for user input - only [a-z] can be inputed.

 ## The algorithm